srp33/PAE/README.md

 vagrant ssh -- ./update_git # Update the Git repository within the virtual machine

 vagrant ssh -- ./analyze # Execute the analysis

+vagrant package --output demo.box # Package the virtual machine in a binary file

+vagrant destroy -f # Stop the virtual machine
 ```

 To modify the analysis, you would update the "analyze" script, which is part of the Git repository at https://github.com/srp33/PAE_Analysis